thegetty/terracottas/source/views/discussion/discussion-a.md

-tombs of Canosa, which in the fourth to third centuries <span class="smcaps">BC</span> featured terracotta statue groups, probably arranged around the funerary *kline* or dining couch*,* and by a chamber tomb in Cariati, in Calabria (Brettian territory), dating from the last quarter of the fourth century <span class="smcaps">BC,</span> in which the grave goods also included a life-size statue, of which only fragments have been
+tombs of Canosa, which in the fourth to third centuries <span class="smcaps">BC</span> featured terracotta statue groups, probably arranged around the funerary *kline* or dining couch*,* and with a chamber tomb in Cariati, in Calabria (Brettian territory), dating from the last quarter of the fourth century <span class="smcaps">BC,</span> in which the grave goods also included a life-size statue, of which only fragments have been